 What’s more, Macy’s also supports payments via Apple Pay.
-So, users can integrate their credit and debit cards via their mobile phone to pay even at physical stores.
+So, users can integrate their credit and debit cards via their mobile device to pay even at physical stores.

-A. An omnichannel approach focuses on creating a consistent brand experience for your customers across different marketing channels, including social media platforms, mobile apps, brick-and-mortar stores, online websites, and more.
+A. An omnichannel marketing approach focuses on creating a consistent brand experience for your customers across different marketing channels, including social media platforms, apps, brick-and-mortar stores, websites, and more.

 Q3.
-What's the difference between multichannel and omnichannel strategies?
+What's the difference between multichannel marketing and omnichannel marketing strategies?

-A. Multichannel strategies focus on increasing brand presence across different communication channels, while omnichannel strategies are all about providing a consistent experience across them.
+A. Multichannel marketing strategies focus on increasing brand presence across different communication channels.

 Q4.
 Why is omnichannel marketing important?

-A. Omnichannel marketing can help you provide better customer experiences via personalized content and offers.
+A. Omnichannel marketing can help you provide a better customer experience via personalized content and offers.
 This, in turn, can increase your conversion and retention rates.

 Q5.
 Does Amazon provide an omnichannel experience?

-A. Omnichannel marketing strategies for ecommerce focus on providing an integrated user experience to users across multiple channels across different touchpoints.
+A. Omnichannel marketing strategies for e-commerce focus on providing an integrated customer experience to users across multiple channels across different touchpoints.